Most loyalty programs are broken. They focus too much on an explicit exchange of value when they should be focused on an implicit value exchange.

 3. Evolve with the customer experience front of mind

 After we launch a program with a client, we watch member-level performance to see where we can improve.
 Our indicators are adoption, engagement, and retention.
 If we don’t see the program achieving expectations, we look to the customer experience for a solution.

 In all cases, our lens is improving the customer experience.
-Because happy customers keep coming back.
+Because happy customers will keep coming back.

 We’re just getting started

 Despite this ubiquity, we think it’s early in the game.
-There are more customers to delight, more industries to change and the technology we use to interact is constantly changing.
-As long as we seek to improve journeys with data, use incentives as an accelerant and evolve based on engagement, we have lots of room to change customer behavior, change companies, and change industries.
+There are more customers to delight and more industries to change, and the technology we use to interact is constantly evolving.